 Most of us have a lot of extra downtime right now, and that’s great for getting some much-needed rest.
 However, the increased isolation and social distancing can also have some negative effects on your mental, physical, and spiritual wellbeing.

 They say the best way to learn a new language is to speak it.
 Download the HelloTalk app on your iOS or Android device and start learning a language by text, voice, or video chatting with native speakers from around the world for free!
 With 150+ languages supported, and 18+ million members to chat with, you’ll be fluent in any language you choose by the time things get back to normal.

 Staying active will help keep you focused, fit and healthy!
-Get those mood-boosting endorphins flowing with free in-home workouts streamed daily from companies like Planet Fitness (7 p.m.
-EST on Facebook LIVE), Orangetheory (posted daily), Peloton (90 day free trial to new users), CorePower Yoga (free access to limited collection), Beachbody On Demand (14 day free trial) and Gold’s Gym (Free Gold’s AMP until May 31st, 2020).
+Get those mood-boosting endorphins flowing with free in-home workouts streamed daily from companies like Planet Fitness (Monday – Friday, 7 p.m.
+EST on Facebook LIVE), Orangetheory (posted daily), Peloton (30 day free trial to new users), CorePower Yoga (free access to limited collection), Beachbody On Demand (14 day free trial) and Gold’s Gym (free on-demand workouts).

 Y-M-C-A!
 They’ve got everything you need to stay fit during this Stay-at-Home time.
 The YMCA has launched more than 60 free online exercise classes and youth programs to “support the health and well-being of the community.”
 Classes include boot camp, barre, yoga, weightlifting, boxing, Tai Chi and more!

 There’s a lot of uncertainty right now, but you don’t have to give in to the anxiety and restless feelings in your spirit.
 Apps like Headspace have released specific COVID-19-related guided meditation, sleep, and movement exercises you can stream to help you sort through whatever you may be feeling.